andrewdalpino/NoPE-GPT/README.md

 ## Pretraining

 When we pre-train NoPE GPT we are focused on building a foundation of language and general knowledge to use as a base for further specialized training.
 The training objective is to predict the next token in a sample of text.
 It is a self-supervised form of training because the model learns from masked inputs of unsupervised data.
-The For the pretraining corpus we use the Fineweb dataset which consists of about 15T high-quality tokens gathered from the worldwide web.
+For the pretraining corpus we use the Fineweb dataset which consists of about 15T high-quality tokens gathered from the worldwide web.
 The dataset has been split into 3 subsets (10BT, 100BT, and 350BT versions) for training smaller models.
 If you'd like to start training right away, the default settings should work on most single-GPU systems with 12G of VRAM or more.

 ```
 python pretrain.py